BRG On Social Media

 I say there is now only one way left, one hope for our species: to love Earth.
 To feel in our hearts that we are a part of Her, what we do to Her we do to ourselves.
 If you love Earth, you will not fail to evaluate any possible action in light of its effects on the one you love.
 If you love Earth, then you will vow earth loyalty.
 This is the one way change can come in time: hundreds of millions vow Earth Loyalty.
 There is no other way.

 Bioregional Group member Steve King has compiled a Comprehensive Guide to Reducing, Reusing, and Recycling in the New Haven area.
 We are very grateful to Steve for developing this tremendous resource.
-Read this NY Times story about why recycling is good but NOT … Continue reading
+Read this NY Times story about why recycling is good but NOT ENOUGH … Continue reading

 An exciting project to connect different parts of the Mill River watershed with a pedestrian linkage got a major boost recently when the State of Connecticut approved a $289,000 grant for developing two sections of the proposed Trail.
 [Credit: Maria Tupper.] … Continue reading